Xquiset/SetHomes/README.md

 - **homes.blacklist_list** - Give the ability to list worlds currently in the blacklist
 - **homes.blacklist_add** - Give the ability to add worlds to the blacklist
 - **homes.blacklist_remove** - Give the ability to remove worlds from the blacklist
+- **homes.config_bypass** - A player given this permission can set homes in blacklisted worlds, and doesn't have to wait for cooldown or teleport delays.
+They will also be able to exceed the max home limit.